reachsrirams/openstack-scripts/README.md

 4. Configure OpenStack packages using `sudo bash configure.sh`.
 The **node type** is detected automatically
    - **Note - during the configuration of MariaDB, you will be required to confirm few DB clean up operations manually**

-## Updating /etc/hosts file ##
+## Updating IP Address ##

-Since all configuration uses the name of the controller host, it is important to update `/etc/hosts` file on all the node to map an IP address to the controller host name.
-You can use the `util/update-etc-hosts.sh` script for this purpose.
+The install scripts use a name for the controller (defined in `config-parameters.sh` script).
+This name needs to be updated in the /etc/hosts file.
+Also to view the VNC console of an instance, it is convenient to use IP address in the Nova configuration file.
+All these changes can be done using `util/update-ip.sh` script.

+Usage: `sudo bash util/update-ip.sh <controller-host-name> <controller-ip>`.
+The second parameter is used only for compute nodes.

 ## Removing OpenStack packages ##